Yerbury’s Fundraising and How You Can Help

-School meals in Islington are free.
-In the absence of this cost, if the parents of just one quarter of Yerbury children made a regular contribution equivalent to the cost of a daily school meal (£2.77), the school would receive over £60,000 a year.
+As you are aware, school meals in Islington are free for every child.
+In the absence of this cost, if the parents of just one quarter of Yerbury children made a regular contribution equivalent to the cost of a daily school meal (£2.36), the school would receive over £50,000 a year.

 Please be assured that this request is absolutely voluntary and confidential.
 The money raised will always be put towards ensuring that Yerbury children continue to receive an excellent education.

-Yerbury has an annual budget of just over £2 million, 85% of which is spent on salaries (in line with all public sector primary schools where the salary spend is 80-90%).
+Yerbury has an annual budget of just over £2 million, 77% of which is spent on salaries in line with all public sector primary schools.

 In the ideal world, schools would not ask parents for any donations as state funding would be plentiful, and any initiatives that create better learning environments for our children would be encouraged and funded.
 However, in the current climate, we have to be realistic.
 In real terms, school funding (along with funding in most other public sectors), has been steadily declining in recent years with no sign of any significant increase.
 Yerbury and its Governing Body work hard to manage increasingly tight budgets with careful accounting, reducing costs that least impact on pupils, and seeking additional revenue streams and financial efficiencies.
 However, there is only so much cutting that can be done before our children’s school experience will be affected.

 A creative, inspirational, inclusive and enjoyable school experience for all is fundamental to our values – and we want to preserve this.